MalakAhmed2003/Embedded_Systems_Team_3/README.md

 5- Run the Website.py

 6- Change the serial print and read in Arduino code to be serial#, where # is based on the pins you are connecting your Hc-10 module to.

+## Exploration and Optimized Path:
+To get the Robot to explore and optimize the path taken to solve the maze:
+1- Upload the Maze_Solver.ino code to the Robot Arduino 2- Power up the system with ~ 9.4-9.6 V